MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-Access your computers control panel and locate Programs.
-Select 'Turn Windows features on or off'
+Access your computer's Control Panel and navigate to Programs.
+Choose 'Turn Windows features on or off'
 <p>